-Algernon has filed new provisional patent applications for new salt forms of DMT, in addition to formulation, dosage and method of use claims for ischemic stroke.
+Algernon has filed new provisional and international (PCT) patent applications for new salt forms of DMT, in addition to formulation, dosage and method of use claims for ischemic stroke.
 The Company has also filed claims for combination therapy of DMT and CIMT.